No products in the cart.

 Most of the mistakes made by a company in this regard can be easily avoided.
 When you make a mistake, your best employees are the first ones to leave the company.
 The reason is quite simple: they have a lot of other options.
 Here are some of the common mistakes that must be avoided to retain your best employees.

-1. Make a lot of stupid rules
+1. Make a lot of unnecessary rules

 2. Treat everyone equally

 Some companies treat everyone equally.
 These tactics only work with school children.
 While in a company, things are different.
 If you start treating everyone equally, that shows your top performers that ‘no matter how you perform, you will be treated as workhorses.
-This feeling can convert your top-performing employees to laggards.
+This feeling can convert your top-performing employees into laggards.